Velocidex/velociraptor-web/content/docs/getting-started/cloud.md

 You do not need to build the deb package on a Linux machine.
 If you prefer to use Windows for your day to day work, you may build the deb on your windows machine but you must specify the `--binary` flag to the `debian server` command with a path to the linux binary.
-Yoy can obtain a copy of the linux binary from the Github releases page.
+You can obtain a copy of the linux binary from the Github releases page.

 {{% /notice %}}